living well with nature

 What you will need: rubber gloves and an apron

-What you will take away: Dyed silk scarf, cotton and wool
+What you will take away: Dyed silk scarf and piece of cotton

 No experience necessary.